RECENT POSTS

 - Be able to apply new ideas gained from the experience.

-As educationists, we are engaged in helpful practical activities related to students.
+As educationists we are engaged in helpful practical activities related to students.
 Kolb refers to this as the “Concrete Experience” that begins the cycle of experiential learning.
 During or after a concrete experience we often reflect on what we did, what went well and what did not go well.
-This is known as reflective observation in Kolb’s models and highlights the importance of “Reflecting” in and on the action in order to learn from experience.
-This reflection on experience often results in new ideas or conceptualizations that shape our learning about practice and help us in becoming “Active learners”.
+This is known as reflective observation in Kolb’s models and highlights the importance of “Reflecting” in and on action in order to learn from experience.
+This reflection on experience often results in new ideas or conceptualisations that shape our learning about practice and help us in becoming “Active learners”.
 Through what Kolb’s called “Abstract conceptualization”, we generate new understandings about ourselves and our practices that inform the way we work.
-We then experiment by trying out these new ideas or conceptualizations as part of the learning process.
+We then experiment by trying out these new ideas or conceptualisations as part of the learning process.
 Through what Kolb called “Active experimentation”, we test out the implications and validity of our new understandings of the real world and come to integrate new approaches into our practice repertoire.

-This cyclical process of experiential learning is often repeated in order to see what happens as a result of our
+This cyclical process of experiential learning is often repeated in order to see what happens as a result of our adaptations.
+This enables users to think about experience, reflect further, draw new conclusions and perhaps decide to adapt one’s methodology once again.

 We need to go in for a sea change in designing teaching methods that make use of the concept of experiential learning which will help to develop and transfer specific skills that serve both the purposes of knowledge development and dissemination, while at the same time preparing students for work in a knowledge‐based society.